Passphrase: Ledger’s Advanced Security Feature

 Can I use a passphrase on my Ledger device?

 Yes, you can!
-Quite a few other hardware wallets do allow for a passphrase, but would have you enter it on a computer.
+Quite a few other hardware wallets do allow for a passphrase but would have you enter it on a computer.
 This would lead to your passphrase being vulnerable to online attacks.
 With Ledger, you can enter your passphrase directly on your Ledger device to enable a hidden account.
-This would prevent your passphrase falling into the wrong hands.
+This would prevent your passphrase from falling into the wrong hands.

 You actually have two options for setting up a Passphrase with Ledger.
 The first is entering it into your device every single time you want to use your passphrase.
 We refer to this as the “Set temporary passphrase” option.
-With this, once your Ledger device is turned off it would grant access to your regular accounts again.
+With this, once your Ledger device is turned off it will grant access to your regular accounts again.

 For example: